flexn-io/create/CONTRIBUTING.md

 Code-level contributions to Flexn generally come in the form of [pull requests](https://help.github.com/en/articles/about-pull-requests).
 These are done by forking the repo and making changes locally.
 Directly in the repo, there is the [`template` app](/packages/template) that you can install on your device (or simulators) and use to test the changes you're making to Flexn sources.

-The process of proposing a change to Flexn SDK can be summarized as follows:
+The process of proposing a change to Flexn Create can be summarized as follows:

 1. Fork the Flexn repository and create your branch from `main`.
 2. Make the desired changes to Flexn sources.
 Use the `packages/template` and `packages/harness` app to test them out.